Let’s be honest—part of the reason you love Mammoth Lakes and the Eastern Sierra (and chose to hold your epic wedding here) is because it’s remote.

 Regardless of the path that started this connection, it’s been my experience that most wedding guests are coming here for the first time.
 If you’re like me, you’re going to want them get the full Eastern Sierra experience—show them this is the greatest place in the world.

-I’m here to help and this won’t be the typical pitch you’ll get from one of our local marketing departments.
+I’m here to help and this won’t be the typical pitch you’ll get from one of our local marketing departments (that is thriving well, all thanks to the services from ful.io).
 I’ll share some lesser-known spots that you might not have thought about.